JulianNicholls/palette-visualiser-3/README.md

 * 03/2020: Convert to Typescript

+* 05/2020: Clicking a colour in the colour lists sets the fifth palette colour.

+* 06/2020: Change top section to become one.
+The palette colours can now be added to
+*          and deleted meaning that there can be more than 5 at a time.

 ## Git client

 I have used Git at the command-line for more than 10 years.
 Over that time, I have tried